Pompey21/Advent-Code/README.md

 For completing a challenge you receive a star :)
 There are 50 starts you can get to save the Christmass so good luck:)

+If you want some extra motivation to see the challenge through, join my leaderboard for friends - key: 1564758-249e03de

 # Objective
 My main objective for participating in this challenge is to get more faimiliar with Leet-Code style questions and to brush up on my coding skills as well as problem solving ones!